CrowdStrike/logscale-community-content/Log-Sources/README.md

     `rm -f community--vendor-application--1.0.0.zip`

-5. Optionally, update the ARCHIVE value in build.sh with the new package name and build the package
+5. Optionally, update the ARCHIVE value in build.sh with the new package name and build the package.
+If you do not update the package we will update it on your behalf.

     `cd ../`